AlexeyArhangelskiy/rsschool-cv/cv.md

 # Aleksei Arkhangelskii

 ## Contact
-Berlin, Germany
+* Berlin, Germany
-arhmost@gmail.com
+* arhmost@gmail.com
-linkedin.com/in/aleksei-arkhangelskii
+* linkedin.com/in/aleksei-arkhangelskii(https://www.linkedin.com/in/aleksei-arkhangelskii)
-telegram @arhalexey
+* telegram: @arhalexey

 ## Summary
 Junior Fullstack Developer currently studying at 42 Berlin and RS school.
 I have 10 years of experience in the construction industry with a focus on BIM and design process automation.
 I have experience managing and collaborating with cross-functional teams and ensuring project success.
 I have experience writing C# plugins to automate design processes and developing internal product.